Tony Banks (businessman): Tayside Aviation

 In December 2021 Tayside Aviation was bought by ARB Aviation, a company set up by Banks.
 After being in business for over 50 years, within 18 months of being controlled by Banks, Tayside Aviation was placed into administration on 21 April 2023.

 Administrators had to investigate hurriedly created preferential charge documents in Banks' favour created at Companies House in the days immediately proceeding the appountment of Administrators.

 Banks, through ARB Aviation, has claimed that at the time of purchase, the company value was misrepresented and overvalued.
 A claim that remains unproven to date in a court of law.

 Banks also claimed that the maintenance records of aircraft had been falsified.

 Due to the failure of Tayside Aviation, Student pilots suffered significant financial loss when their training abruptly ended with the collapse of the company.

 Other business ventures

 Banks’ other business interests include property development and the pharmacy sector.
 In July 2018, he revealed his plans to invest in the medicinal marijuana industry in the USA.

+In December 2025, it was announced Banks, through his investment firm Ruby Capital, had acquired the Eden Mill St Andrews distillery for an undisclosed amount.